The Importance of Testosterone

 Sleep apnea

 Sleep apnea contributes to low male testosterone.
-Correcting sleep apnea involves weight loss, diet changes to reduce inflammatory foods, and helping your body to burn body fat.
+Correcting sleep apnea involves weight loss, diet changes to reduce inflammatory foods, and helping the body burn fat.

 Very Low Levels of Cholesterol

-Because cholesterol is the skeleton for all of the hormones, deficiency of cholesterol contributes to low levels of all of the hormones.
+Because cholesterol is the skeleton for all of the hormones, a cholesterol deficiency contributes to low levels of all of the hormones.
 If you are on cholesterol-lowering medication and your cholesterol is too low, your dose may need adjusting.

 Low Testosterone Treatment Options